akvo/knowledgebase/docs/flow/workspace.md

 The Flow online workspace is made up a series of pages.
 The first page you see after you log in is the Surveys tab.
 The top bar menu helps you navigate across all the pages:

-- Surveys: Surveys are the centrepiece of Flow.
+- [Surveys](surveys.md): Surveys are the centrepiece of Flow.
 Create, edit and publish surveys from the Surveys tab.
-- Devices: In the Devices tab you manage the devices connected to capture data.
+- [Devices](devices.md): In the Devices tab you manage the devices connected to capture data.
-- Data: The Data tab is where you can view, edit, export, import and clean data collected with Flow surveys.
+- [Data](data.md): The Data tab is where you can view, edit, export, import and clean data collected with Flow surveys.
-- Resources: The Resources tab holds your cascades, as they act as a resource you can create and re-use in any Flow form.
+- [Resources](resources.md): The Resources tab holds your cascades, as they act as a resource you can create and re-use in any Flow form.
-- Maps: The map on your Flow's online space shows the surveys collected with a GPS location as points on a map.
+- [Maps](maps.md): The map on your Flow's online space shows the surveys collected with a GPS location as points on a map.
-- Users: Here is where you manage your users and their permissions.
+- [Users](users.md): Here is where you manage your users and their permissions.
-- Messages: The Messages tab lists messages related to activity with surveys and data processing activity.
+- [Messages](messages.md): The Messages tab lists messages related to activity with surveys and data processing activity.
-- Stats: Do you want to know how many submissions were made to each form you have on Flow, or how many folders, surveys and forms you have?
-The - Stats page creates a an overview sheet with all the details.
+- [Stats](stats.md): Do you want to know how many submissions were made to each form you have on Flow, or how many folders, surveys and forms you have?
+The Stats page creates a an overview sheet with all the details.

 Access to each tool menu is limited by permissions so not all functions will be available to all users.